SED4906/touchscreen/README.md

 Creating a TTF should be as simple as File > Generate Fonts...

-For the resulting font to pass Fontbakery validation, you will need to run `gftools fix-unwanted-tables` on the resulting TTF
+For the resulting font to pass Fontbakery validation, you will need to run `gftools fix-unwanted-tables` and `gftools fix-nonhinting` on the resulting TTF

 > This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is in this repo OFL.txt and is also available with a FAQ at: https://scripts.sil.org/OFL.